-I am a BACP Certified Supervisor working in Brighton and Hove
+I am a BACP Certified Supervisor working in Brighton, Kemptown and Hove

 I have a broad knowledge of counselling history, theory and literature and of more generic professional clinical ethical and relevant legal thinking.
 Due to my wide experience, I am open to hearing supervisee’s experiences without either over-reacting or under-reacting to them.
 This enhances the likelihood that a supervisee will experience himself/herself as held and trusted, and the relationship as secure and safe.

 The experience of the counsellor and therapist, working in Brighton and Hove in the therapy relationship is crucial.
 My approach to supervision is to provide a model for a supervisee’s practice.
 That means that the same therapeutic qualities of congruence, empathy, and acceptance will be present in my relationship with supervisees so that my supervision provides a model for the supervisee’s practice.
-My intention is to provide a growth promoting environment that will enable the supervisee to find their own approach.
+I intend to provide a growth promoting environment that will enable the supervisee to find their approach.
 My approach has trust in encouraging the supervisee’s capacity for self-direction and self-determination.
 I work in Brighton and Hove.

-My intention is to help the counsellor and therapist to grow in self-confidence and to grow in understanding of themselves whilst growing in appreciation of the therapeutic process.
+I intend to help the counsellor and therapist to grow in self-confidence and to grow in understanding of themselves while growing in appreciation of the therapeutic process.

 What is counselling supervision?